mikegeeraert/cpsc411/README.md

  - May work with a more basic Haskell installation but I haven't personally tested it
  - The Haskell installation you use **must** include Alex and Happy

-## Downloading and Making the FrontEnd:
+## Downloading and Making the compiler front end:

  1. Download this repo either as a zip or by running:
  	`git clone https://github.com/mikegeeraert/cpsc411.git`